KaiCole365/Entertainment-Projects/Movie Rec V.1 - README.md

 *   Incorporate more advanced recommendation algorithms (e.g., matrix factorization, deep learning).
 *   Implement a user interface for the recommendation system.
+*   Importing in random library to diversify the movie recommendation results.

 ## Author